 - Companies that pay at the 75th percentile lead the market and are many times aligned to technical or high growth industries.

 In addition to determining the market reference point, an organization should also consider the mix of cash compensation and whether the organization prefers to reward with higher base salaries or have more cash at risk (variable pay).

 This element encompasses the programs that provide security for employees and their families.
-Some benefits are required by law and many others an employer can choose to provide.
+Some employee benefits are required by law and many others an employer can choose to provide.
 Offerings like health and welfare, life insurance, vacation, sick leave, and retirement plans provide employers great flexibility in designing their total rewards offering.

 Benefits programs are often benchmarked against similarly situated organizations to understand whether the individual components in the benefits package are above, meet or below the market.